Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Methods

 Sensory feedback for a single arm includes pressures in each of the pressure chambers $p \in \mathcal{R}^{12}$, joint positions $q \in \mathcal{R}^6$, and joint velocities $\dot{q} \in \mathcal{R}^6$, as shown in Fig. \ref{fig:control-diag}.
 The height of the chest $h$ is another configuration variable.

-We use HTC VIVE Motion Trackers to track the orientation of both end plates of each joint (see the black trackers in Fig. \ref{fig:baloo_glamor_shot}) and calculate joint angles using the constant-curvature, singularity-free kinematic parameterization from \cite{Allen_Rupert_Duggan_Hein_Albert_2020}.
-Future work will include embedding length sensors as shown in \cite{Allen_Rupert_Duggan_Hein_Albert_2020, ChristianPCC} into the joints to eliminate the need for an external motion capture system and relax the constant-curvature assumption.
+We use HTC VIVE Motion Trackers to track the orientation of both end plates of each joint (see the black trackers in Fig. \ref{fig:baloo_glamor_shot}) and calculate joint angles using the constant-curvature, singularity-free kinematic parameterization from \cite{Allen_Rupert_Duggan_Hein_Albert_2020, Hyatt_Kraus_Sherrod_Rupert_Day_Killpack_2019}.
+This parameterization assumes that the spine bends in a constant curvature arc and assigns two configuration variables $u$ and $v$ to the relative bending about the $x$ and $y$ joint axes respectively.
+Thus the joint position vector for a single arm is $q = [u_0, v_0, u_1, v_1, u_2, v_2]^T$.

+The generalized torque vector for a single joint is given by the manipulator dynamics shown in Fig \ref{fig:control-diag}:

+where $K_\tau$ is the pressure-to-torque mapping matrix, $g$ is the gravity torques, and $d$ is a vector of unknown/poorly modeled disturbances (e.g. stiffness, damping, etc).

-The pressures $p$ are all reported via PneuDrive.
-It is important to note that the pressure feedback can be thought of as a built-in torque sensor.
-As the compliant chambers deform in response to an external load the pressures also change.
-By having access to the pressures at any given instant we have an estimate of the actuation torques.
-The pressures play a similar role as current sensing in traditional rigid robots.
-An added benefit is that they do not require any extra hardware beyond what is needed to actuate the joint.
-Furthermore, the pressure-to-torque model is much more robust to inaccurate parameters than the current-to-torque model for traditional rigid robots.
+The pressures $p$ are all measured and reported via PneuDrive.
+By having access to $p$ at any given instant we have an estimate of the actuation torques caused by the differential pressure between two antagonistic chambers ($K_\tau p$).
+Coupled with a model of the passive spring and damping torques of the compliant joint $d(\cdot)$, this low-level pressure feedback facilitates joint torque estimation.
+The pressures also respond to different loading conditions because the volume of the compliant chambers changes during deformation.
+This effect is captured by the pressure dynamics model

+where $f$ is some function that describes how pressures change in response to valve voltage commands $u$.
+In this work, we will not go into detail on specific choices for this model, but the authors of \cite{Johnson_Cheney_Cordon_Killpack_2024} evaluate several functional forms for it.

-Joint-space controllers provide pressure commands $p_{des}$ given commanded joint angles $q_{cmd}$.
-To reduce undesirable mechanical vibrations for the elevator, we use the Ruckig \cite{berscheid2021jerk} Motion Planning library to plan time-optimal jerk, acceleration, and velocity constrained trajectories $h_{des}$ in real time, given a commanded height $h_{cmd}$.
+Joint position controllers can provide pressure commands $p_{des}$ given commanded joint angles $q_{cmd}$.
+To reduce undesirable mechanical vibrations for the elevator, we use the Ruckig \cite{berscheid2021jerk} Motion Planning library to plan a time-optimal jerk, acceleration, and velocity constrained trajectory $h_{des}$ in real time, given a commanded height $h_{cmd}$ (see Figure \ref{fig:control-diag}).